mhils/HoneyProxy/README.md

 Install all dependencies: `pip install pyOpenSSL pyasn1 Twisted Autobahn netlib`

-To start HoneyProxy, just run `python honeyproxy.py` or `python honeyproxy.py --help`
+To start HoneyProxy, just run `python honeyproxy.py` or `python honeyproxy.py --help`.
+If you don't use a modern browser, a kitten will die.
+We currently support both Firefox and Chrome!

 Most command line parameters are documented in the [mitmproxy docs](http://mitmproxy.org/doc/index.html).